All About Night Myopia or Nocturnal Myopia: definition, causes, symptoms, investigation, and treatment »

 According to Norberto L. et al, uncorrected myopia is less noticeable during the day as the ambient luminance reduces the size of the eye’s pupil, reducing the amount of blur on the retina.
 With a decline in ambient luminance, the pupil dilates, and retinal blur becomes noticeable subjectively.
 Thus, the eye appears to have become nearsighted when, in fact, it was always nearsighted.

 Under scotopic illuminance lever (reduced-illumination), the nocturnal myopic shift has been reported to be as high as 3.0 to 4.0 diopters but has an average magnitude of 1.0 to 1.5 diopters.
-These values refer to a young adult eye under scotopic illuminance levels.
+These values refer to a young adult’s eye under scotopic illuminance levels.

 Car accident statistics show that in spite of 60 percent less traffic on the roads, more than 40 percent of all fatal car accidents occur at night.
 According to the National Traffic Highway Safety Administration’s report, the nighttime automobile accident rate was 3.7 percent higher than in the daytime in 1990.
-Night myopia, the contributor to decreased visual efficiency at night is considered to be the major attributing facto of these statistics.
+Night myopia, the contributor to decreased visual efficiency at night is considered to be the major attributing factor of these statistics.

-History of nocturnal Myopia
+History of Nocturnal Myopia

 The phenomenon of night myopia has been known for more than 2 centuries.
 But the topic is still a subject of great theoretical and clinical debate in the scientific world.